[Demo Webinar] How to Orchestrate IaC Workflows with Spacelift

 }

-3. Run terraform plan to preview the changes Terraform will make based on your configuration.
-Carefully review the plan to ensure it meets your expectations.
+• Run terraform plan to preview the changes Terraform will make based on your configuration.
+Always review the output to ensure accuracy before applying.

-4. If the plan looks good, run terraform apply to create the virtual network in Azure.
+• If the plan looks good, run terraform apply and confirm the execution when prompted.
+Terraform will provision the defined resources in Azure.

 Terraform is really powerful, but to achieve an end-to-end secure GitOps approach, you need to use a product that can run your Terraform workflows.
 Spacelift takes managing Terraform to the next level by giving you access to a powerful CI/CD workflow and unlocking features such as: